gopi487krishna/proposal-gsoc-2021/README.md

 // Destructor can also invoke write_end_document()  automatically if required but the buffer lifetime should be greater than the writer object lifetime

 ```

+## PROPOSED MILESTONES AND SCHEDULE

+Instead of giving day to day activities during the GSOC period (which becomes highly granular), I would like to start at a higher level of planning and flesh down to a reasonable point

+There are three major milestones in Boost.XML project

+- API Design Freeze (M1)
+- Completition of xml::reader (M2)
+- Completition of xml::writer (M3)

+**Community Bonding Period**: 3weeks(17 May- 7 June)

+During the community bonding period, the first two weeks will be spent researching more about the reader and writer API.

+This involves the following activities

+- Deciding the feature set for both reader and writer with the mentor
+- Studying the XML specification ( A good source is annotated-xml.com) and noting down and discussing the important points with the mentor
+- Researching and designing the external/front-facing API based on existing libraries of different ecosystems

+At the end of 2 weeks, the first major milestone (M1) should be achieved.
+This means the API for both reader and writer will be frozen and we will try our best to not make any major changes to the design in later stages.

+This does not mean we are stuck with the design.
+As the coding starts there will be a lot of details that will unfold themselves.
+We will make sure to adapt them to the design after an internal review.
+Achieving the first milestone is simply a way to generate a basic scaffolding for the developer to keep track of what is going on.

+During the second week and third weeks (overlapped), CI/CD will also be set up for ensuring cross-compatibility across different operating systems and different compilers.
+Along with that both boost build and cmake will be configured for the project so that the developers can easily get started with development in the future.
+If my mentor permits then I would also add a .devcontainer configuration along with Dockerfile for doing containerized development( This ensures that the developer working on the code will have no problems with setting up dependencies, environment, etc)

+**Phase 1**: 6 weeks(7 June- 16July)

+The first 4 weeks will be spent writing the entire XML reader class and performing debugging etc. The next two weeks will be spent in generating benchmarks and finding critical hotspots and I will try to optimize that.
+The library used for benchmarking the code will be Google Benchmarks.

+**Phase 1 Evaluations**: 5 days (12 July - 16 July)

+These five days will be spent answering queries and defending the decisions that will be challenged by the mentor.
+Based on the result changes will be made if necessary

+**Phase 2**: 1 Month (16 July - 16 August)

+The first 3 weeks will be dedicated to writing the entire XML writer class and performing debugging etc. The next 1 week will be spent in benchmarking the code against famous libraries and finding hotspots in the code to reduce memory footprint and improve performance

+**Phase 2 Evaluations**: 7 days (16 August - 23 August)

+Again as mentioned in the Phase 1 evaluations , the 7 days will be spent answering queries and defending decisions against the overall design of the library which will be challenged by the mentor.
+The changes will only be made after critically thinking about its consequences.

+`Astute readers might have noticed that I have not mentioned about unit test and documentation anywhere in the schedule.
+This is because unit tests and documentation are not seperate activities but an integral part of coding itself.
+I usually follow TDD (Test Driven Development) style of development.
+TDD is especially useful in designing libraries and API because it helps the developer see the bigger picture of what each method does.
+In the traditional style of development, there is a very high chance that we might code and code and eventually peform a lot of hacks in the code which might reduce the modularity, flexiblity of the library`